JhoselinRam/scigrapher/README.md

     * `color` : a string representing the `y` axis base color.
     * `opacity` : a number between 0 and 1 representing the `y` axis base opacity.
     * `width` : an integer positive number representing the line width of the `y` axis base.
-* `callback` is a callback function that is run after the properties of the axis base are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis base are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.